RomlinGroup/Flatpack/README.md

 ## Elevator pitch

-Flatpack is a first-of-its-kind decentralised and open-source platform that utilises AI and micro-LLMs (language models ranging from 100 million to 10 billion parameters) to simplify the complexity and cost of edge computing, hyperautomation and model compression.
+Flatpack is a first-of-its-kind decentralised and open-source platform that utilises AI and micro language models (ranging from 100 million to 10 billion parameters) to simplify the complexity and cost of edge computing, hyperautomation and model compression.

 In the not-so-distant future, it will be possible to create edge computing devices, electronic components and robots using standardised flatpacks (FPKs) - the floppy disks or game cartridges in the age of AI.

 When we were children, we imagined our toys could come to life.
-This dream is becoming a reality with the advancement of AI and micro-LLMs.
+This dream is becoming a reality with the advancement of AI and micro language models.
 These technological wonders have the potential to transform the ordinary into something extraordinary, making our real-world environment as captivating as any metaverse or virtual reality.

 This fusion of AI with the physical world accelerates scientific progress, enhances life quality, and opens vast business opportunities.
 By imbuing our surroundings with intelligence, we unlock limitless potential for connection, creativity, and growth, heralding a new frontier of human accomplishment.

 > **Flatpack:** "Picture merging the Swedish ingenuity of flatpacks (hence our name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks.
-Our method of developing micro-LLMs is designed to be intelligently integrated into the physical world."
+Our method of developing micro language models is designed to be intelligently integrated into the physical world."
 (Henric Romlin 2023)

 ## Flatpack 3.X.X (Aglaonice)